nwamsamson/9.-CICD-PIPELINE-FOR-TOOLING-SITE/project9.md

 ![plugin](./images/publishoversshplugin.PNG)

 Configure the job to copy artifacts over to NFS server.
-On main dashboard select "Manage Jenkins" and choose "Configure System" menu item.

-Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to the NFS server:

-Provide a private key (content of .pem file that you use to connect to NFS server via SSH/Putty)
+Provide a private key (content of .pem file that you use to connect to NFS server via SSH)

-Hostname – can be private IP address of NFS server Username – ec2-user (since NFS server is based on EC2 with RHEL 8) Remote directory – /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server
+* Hostname – private IP address of NFS server
+* Username – ec2-user (since NFS server is based on EC2 with RHEL 9)
+* Remote directory – /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server

 Test the configuration and make sure the connection returns Success.
 Remember, that TCP port 22 on NFS server must be open to receive SSH connections.